BenjaminRenz/FirmwareTY71M/automatic_flashing.md

-0) Requiered Hardware
+0) Required Hardware
--StLink Programmer or other programmer supported by openocd -Windows PC, if you are planning to use the existing setup -ty71 keyboard (disconnect lithium battery for safety)
+-StLink Programmer or other programmer supported by Openocd -Windows PC, if you are planning to use the existing setup -ty71 keyboard (disconnect lithium battery for safety)